Welcome to OUTreach Resource Centers

 Crisis response (Safe and Sound):

-Crisis response for LGBTQ youth in Utah who are homeless, suicidal, or have been victimized, have lacked until now because of legal barriers, and lack of resources.
+Crisis response for underserved youth in Utah who are homeless, suicidal, or have been victimized, have lacked until now because of legal barriers, and lack of resources.
 These barriers are being addressed now in ways they have not previously, and our ability to help youth in crisis is growing.
 After a careful evaluation of the Safe and Sound Host Home Program, we have decided to make key changes to the housing services model.
 This change reflects both our desire to reach more youth in need and recent changes in Utah law regarding sheltering youth overnight.
 Through collaboration with the Utah Domestic Violence Coalition and several other local partners, OUTreach is working toward creating a 24-hour line for youth who are suicidal or experiencing housing or family crisis, and a system for transporting youth to safe sanctuaries.
 In addition, due to recent legal changes that we helped push, it is now possible to establish youth shelters in Utah.